hkmztrk/SMILESbasedSimilarityKernels/README.md

 ##Output

-The program will produce text files containing each containing a similarity matrix of the given inputs under the "simmatrix" folder.
+The program will produce text files containing a similarity matrix of the given inputs under the "simmatrix" folder for each function.